CHECK OUT OUR LIMITED EDITION RAW SALTY PROVISIONS BUTTER! SHOP NOW!🧈

 Farm Day is next weekend, and I am so looking forward to it.

-Farm Day is an annual event, where the farmer invites members to tour the farm and see exactly where their food comes from and how it’s made.
+Farm Day is an annual event, where the farmer invites customers and supporters to tour the farm and see exactly where their food comes from and how it’s made.

 As usual, the farmer will have a bountiful spread of food prepared by the farmer’s wife, hay wagon rides, and pony cart rides.